-The history of cooperative contracting and rise of public sector purchasing cooperatives makes for a good story and we will share that at another time.
-In the moment, what is important to recognize is the substantial role and significance of cooperative programs in the conduct of government business.
+The history of cooperative contracting and the rise of public sector purchasing cooperatives makes for a good story and we will share that at another time.
+At the moment, what is important to recognize is the substantial role and significance of cooperative programs in the conduct of government business.

 What is a public sector cooperative?

 The short answer is that public sector cooperative organizations (“co-ops”, “cooperatives”) provide a catalog or schedule of public entity-established contracts that include language allowing for use of those agreements by other government agencies.
 In some cases, cooperatives are established by statute and, thus, are public entities.
 Others are private companies.

 Regardless of whether the organization is a public entity or not, what is important is that the contracts they offer are established by a public entity through a competitive solicitation and award process — a minimum standard common to all procurement codes.
 All states, the District of Columbia and Puerto Rico have existing statutory language providing for cooperative contracting methodologies.